Larry Feign: Move to Hong Kong

 In 1985, he moved to Hong Kong, where he created a feature called "Aieeyaaa!", a satirical Chinese-word-a-day single-panel cartoon, which ran daily in the Hongkong Standard for one year.
 He terminated the feature when he started producing The World of Lily Wong for the same newspaper.
 Feign, who speaks Cantonese, was described as more integrated into Hong Kong than many other expatriates by the New York Times.

 The World of Lily Wong appeared in The Standard from November 1986 to December 1987; the South China Morning Post between January 1987 and May 1995; The Independent (UK) between March 1997 and June 1997 (to chronicle the final hundred days of British rule in Hong Kong); and the HK iMail from May 2000 until September 2001.
 In July 1997, Lily Wong appeared in a special Hong Kong handover edition of Time magazine, the first full-page cartoon editorial in the magazine's history.
 Lily Wong also appeared in syndication in Malaysia's New Straits Times from 1991 to 1998, and individually in numerous periodicals and books around the world.
 The strip gained considerable popularity - the New York Times described Feign as "the colony's premier political cartoonist" in 1990.

 The abrupt cancellation of Lily Wong by the South China Morning Post in May 1995, following a series of cartoons deemed offensive to the Beijing leadership, garnered international attention as the most high-profile case of media self-censorship in the years preceding Hong Kong's handover to the People's Republic of China.
 Letters to the editor written by then Democrat leader Martin Lee and others were never published.

 Later career

-From 1998 to 2000 Feign lived in London, where he produced a weekly political comic strip for Time magazine's international editions, as well as a comic strip known as The Royals, satirizing the antics of the British Royal Family.
+From 1998 to 2000 Feign lived in London, where he produced a weekly political comic strip for Time magazine's international editions, as well as a comic strip known as The Royals, satirizing the antics of the British royal family.
 He also illustrated for The Economist, Fortune, and other publications.

 Feign's work has received several awards, including Best Cartoonist from the Newspaper Society of Hong Kong, three Human Rights Press Awards from Amnesty International, and others for his animation work.
 In 2011, Feign received a literature fellowship from the MacDowell Colony in Peterborough, New Hampshire.

+From 2018 to 2019, Feign documented his trouble with peripheral neuropathy that affected his drawing ability in a weblog.

 Feign has also produced animation for Walt Disney Television and the Cartoon Network.

 A novel by Feign based on the life of Zheng Yi Sao, The Flower Boat Girl, was published in 2021.

 Feign lives in Hong Kong.
 He is married to psychologist and author Dr. Cathy Tsang-Feign.